Francisco de Quevedo, advice on politics and government

 Advantages of collective work

 They say, moreover, that grinding poverty renders men worthless, cunning, sulky, thievish, insidious, vagabonds, liars, false witnesses, etc.; and that wealth makes them insolent, proud, ignorant, traitors, assumers of what they know not, deceivers, boasters, wanting in affection, slanderers, etc. But with them all the rich and poor together make up the community.
-They are rich because they want nothing, poor because they possess nothing; and consequently they are not slaves to circumstances, but circumstances serve them” (Tommaso Campanella, The City of the Sun).
+They are rich because they want nothing, poor because they possess nothing; and consequently they are not slaves to circumstances, but circumstances serve them” (Campanella, 2001).

-In the Platonic conception of society, guardians should not own “land, houses, and currency” (Plato, Republic, 417a) because these evils are greater.
+In the Platonic conception of society, guardians should not own “land, houses, and currency” (Plato, 2012, 120-121, 416d) because these evils are greater.
 Against this approach, Aristotle, in his work Politics, defends private property based on several arguments.
-The first is generosity, since “doing a kindness and giving some help to friends, or guests, or comrades, and such kindness and help become possible only when property is privately owned” (Aristotle, Politics, 1263b40).
+The first is generosity, since “doing a kindness and giving some help to friends, or guests, or comrades, and such kindness and help become possible only when property is privately owned” (Aristotle, 2009, 47-48, 1263b40).
 He also argues that greater conflicts derive from common property and that, if it were really a good solution, it would not have gone so unnoticed.

 Discussion about the community of women

 “Love is foremost in attending to the charge of the race.
 He sees that men and women are so joined together, that they bring forth the best offspring.
-Indeed, they laugh at us who exhibit a studious care for our breed of horses and dogs, but neglect the breeding of human beings” (Tommaso Campanella, The City of the Sun)
+Indeed, they laugh at us who exhibit a studious care for our breed of horses and dogs, but neglect the breeding of human beings” (Campanella, 2001).

 Hospitality